aamyli/htn-backend/readme.md

 2. SQLite
 3. Python json package

+Designed with REST principles.
-Used REST principles.
-Used standard documentation & articles as references.
+Used standard documentation & articles as references; used Postman to test requests.

 ## Getting Started
 1. Clone this repository to your local directory